Credit report

 The credit monitoring service offered by Equifax and Trans Union is available for a fee.
 It alerts you by e-mail when there’s been a change affecting your credit file—for example, that a change has been made to your credit rating or that a new credit account has been opened in your name.
 This service does not include the security alert.

-A security freeze is a measure you can take to prevent the fraudulent use of your personal information.
-It temporarily blocks the credit bureaus (Equifax and TransUnion) from releasing your information held by them to companies or individuals wishing to view your credit report.
+A security freeze is a measure you can take primarily to prevent the fraudulent use of your personal information.
+It temporarily blocks the credit bureaus (Equifax and TransUnion) from releasing your information held by them to companies or individuals wishing to view your report for a credit or loan application.
+Please note that employers, collection or placement agencies, governments, lessors and insurers will still have access to your credit report, with your permission, during the freeze.

-If you believe you have been a victim of identity theft, you can request a security freeze by contacting either Equifax or TransUnion (although it may be worthwhile to contact BOTH credit bureaus as an extra precaution).
-The credit bureau will explain what a security freeze is, how to place a security freeze on your file and what to do to subsequently request its removal.
+If, for example, you believe you have been a victim of identity theft, you can request a security freeze by contacting either Equifax or TransUnion.
+The credit bureau will explain what a security freeze is, how to place a security freeze on your file and what to do to subsequently safely request its removal.

 A security freeze will remain on your credit file until you request that the credit bureau remove it.
-Using a security freeze for something other than its intended purpose or leaving it on your file for an extended period of time could prove detrimental if, for example, you apply for a loan.
+You must ask the credit bureau to remove the freeze if you apply for a loan or credit.

 Need help?